All features described on this page are part of the Professional Edition.

 Parameters #

-• --sort field_name orders the result set by field name.
-It handles numbers, strings, and datetimes.
+--eachdbparameter runs the query in each database on the server--sort field_nameorders the result set by field name.
+It handles numbers, strings, and dates, and times.
 If it encounters any issues sorting it just returns unsorted results.
 This only sorts by a single field.
+(You may wonder why this isn’t--orderby.
+My hands can’t typeorderbywithout a space.
+After much annoyance, it became--sort)--descwill sort in descending order--top nwill only display the Top N results

 Notes #

-• Filtering targets by tags, names, and domains is supported
+FQDNcomes from your target - Filtering targets by tags, names, and domains is supported

-• It runs sequentially at this time.
+- It runs sequentially at this time.
 It displays a handy little dot as each server is queried

-• This has only been tested with SELECT statements
+- This has only been tested with SELECT statements

-• It can’t return PRINT results
+- It can’t return

-• The .sql extension is assumed if you don’t include it
+.sqlextension is assumed if you don’t include it